sayouzone/sayou-fabric/docs/get-started/installation.md

 # Installation

-This section explains how to install Sayou Data Fabric and its modular components.
+This section explains how to install Sayou Data Platform and its modular components.

 ---